Thursday, December 29, 2016

 Star Theme:

-I have loved the Missouri Star Quilts Falling Triangles design and thought it might look
+I have loved the Missouri Star Quilts Falling Triangles design and thought it might look like twinkling stars if made smaller.

 I scaled it down and used different piecing methods (I don't like the bias edges in Missouri Star's method) to come up with a 3 inch finished block (3 1/2 inches unfinished).